 Man’s best friend has a way of looking at you pleadingly every time you sit down to eat, and it makes you want to give them a treat from your fork.
 Even if they’re not giving you puppy dog eyes at the dinner table, you love your pooch so much it’s tempting to give them treats more often than not.

 The trouble is though, many snacks that we give our dogs without thinking can actually cause them harm.
-Obviously, you don’t want to hurt Rover, so here’s the foods you should avoid giving your dog, and the treats that are actually good for them.
+Obviously, you don’t want to hurt Rover, so here are the foods you should avoid giving your dog, and the treats that are actually good for them.

 What To Avoid